By Natalie Lester, PetSafe® Brand Marketing Specialist

-In-ground and wireless options are almost 15 times cheaper than the average cost of a traditional fence.
+In-Ground Fence™ and Wireless Pet Containment System™ products options are almost 15 times cheaper than the average cost of a traditional fence.
 Plus, they don’t block off your view from the rest of the world.
 You can keep your furry friend safe in your yard, but there are so many choices.

 How will you ever decide?
 Don’t worry – we’re here to help and we’ve compiled a quick list to help you find just the right system for you.
 Best of all, it should take you under five minutes to choose.
 When planning for a PetSafe Containment System, there are three factors you should consider.

 1. What is the size and shape of the area you want to contain?
-The Stay + Play wireless fence creates a circular boundary up to 3/4 of an acre and is often the best choice for smaller yards.
-With in-ground fence like the Deluxe In-Ground Fence you can customize the shape of the containment size up to 1/3 of an acre.
+The Stay + Play Wireless Fence® creates a circular boundary up to 3/4 of an acre and is often the best choice for smaller yards.
+With In-Ground Fence systems like the Deluxe In-Ground Fence you can customize the shape of the containment size up to 1/3 of an acre.

 Either coverage area can be expanded.
-With the Stay + Play or Original Wireless Fence, you just have to purchase an additional transmitter.
-In-ground systems can be expanded with the purchase of additional wire and flags.
+With the Stay + Play Wireless Fence or original Wireless Pet Containment System, you just have to purchase an additional transmitter.
+In-Ground Fence Systems can be expanded with the purchase of additional wire and flags.
 Your coverage can grow up to 10 or 25 acres depending on which fence you choose.
 So, before you purchase consider what system works best for your yard’s size and shape.

 3. What Correction Level do your pets need?
 Regardless of the system, you can add as many pets as you need.
 Each containment system comes with one unique collar specific to that system.
-The Wireless and Stay + Play systems have collars with five levels of static correction and a tone-only mode.
-The Basic in-ground fence’s collar has one level of static correction, while the deluxe series come with four levels of static correction catered to the type of pet that will be using the collar.
+The Wireless Pet Containment System Products and Stay + Play Wireless Fence System have collars with five levels of static correction and a tone-only mode.
+The Basic In-Ground Fence system’s collar has one level of static correction, while the deluxe series come with four levels of static correction catered to the type of pet that will be using the collar.